 While people are willing to rummage for cheap items at a jumble sale, when you enter a high-end store you see much smaller collection of carefully curated items.
 Apply the same logic to your portfolio site and you won’t go far wrong.

-There’s no “ideal” number of examples to exhibit; that’s going to vary from creative to creative.
+There’s no 'ideal' number of examples to exhibit; that’s going to vary from creative to creative.
 But one thing’s for sure: the more work you do include, the more organised it needs to be, with a clear hierarchy and everything categorised in an easy-to-understand manner.
+Our list of 6 famous agency websites and what they can teach us has some examples of good portfolio organisation.

 03. Lack of context